Police continue to question teenager over fatal stabbing at Sheffield school

 “We stand and work together against the devastating consequences of knife crime, so no more families know this tragic loss.”

-Police ask anyone with information which could assist their investigation to call 101 quoting incident number 327 of February 3 2025.
+– Police have asked anyone with information that could assist their investigation to call 101 quoting incident number 327 of February 3 2025.